hoangph24/stress-tracking/README.md

 - Upload an image
 - Get stress tracking record by user

+## Deployment
+The OOCA Stress Tracking API has been deployed to [Vercel](https://vercel.com/) and can be accessed at https://stress-tracking-hoangph24.vercel.app/

 ## License
 This project is licensed under the MIT License.
 Please see the [LICENSE](LICENSE) file for details.